bryanbuchs/generator-component/README.md

 Run the generator from the theme directory, files will be scaffolded into `components/{component-name}`:

- `yo component` and follow the prompts.
+1. `yo component` and follow the prompts.
+2. `yo component componentname` to prefill the name prompt
+3. `yo component groupname-componentname` to prefill the name and group prompts
+4. `yo component --js` to prefill "y" in the "Include *.behavior.js file?"

 ### Output